Skip to content

 • if: $VAR !~ $REGEX_VAR

-Note: if the variable value is not wrapped in /, it will be interpreted as wrapped (for example, for REGEX_VAR: "^feature" the result will be the same as REGEX_VAR: "/^feature/").
+Note: If the variable's value is not wrapped in /, it will be interpreted as wrapped (e.g., for REGEX_VAR: "^feature", the result is equivalent to REGEX_VAR: "/^feature/").

 Combining atomic expressions

-Two expressions can be joined using logical operators:
+Two expressions can be combined using logical operators:

 • $VAR1 =~ /^feature/ && $VAR2 == "two"